-Key Priority Objective Amount Math To support students in meeting provincial math standards. \$738,400 Mental Health and Well-Being To support the critical linkage between mental health and well-being and student success.
-Also provides students with physical health and safety supports. \$157,300 Special Education To improve support for children and youth with special education needs and their families and educators. \$275,900 Student Pathways To support students throughout secondary school and as they transition to postsecondary destinations, including apprenticeship, community living, college, university, and the workplace. \$71,000 Supporting Student Potential To provide supports for students to be successful in de- streamed learning environments.
-To ensure that all young learners receive the necessary foundational skills and early interventions in reading that are critical to future success.
-To support vulnerable students, including youth at risk, to stay in school, graduate and succeed. \$2,066,700
+Key Priority Objective Amount Math To support students in meeting provincial math standards.
+Mental Health and Well-Being well-being and stud To support the critical linkage between mental health and well-being and student success.
+Also provides students with physical health and safety supports.
+Special Education To improve support for children and youth with special education needs and their families and educators.
+Student Pathways To support students throughout second they transition to postsecondary destin apprenticeship, community living, collective workplace. inations, including \$71,000 Supporting Student Potential learners receive the interventions in rea nvironments.
+To necessary found ding that are criti- le students, inclu ensure that all young ational skills and early cal to future success. ding youth at risk, to \$2,066,700